NFDI4BIOIMAGE/Cologne-Hackathon-2023/README.md

 ### Workflow and roadmap session(s)

 In a workflow and roadmap session, graphical workflows were created, tasks were defined and the topics were selected.

 Beforehand, a [task list](./shared_pdfs/Cologne_Hackathon_Tasks.pdf) was created used as an inspiration and optionally to be adjusted for the different topics at the Hackathon (see [markdown version](./Topics/Cologne_Hackathon_Tasks.md) in the Topics directory).

 ### Topic selection on-site

 Following the initial intense discussions and task identification some adjustments to the potential topics were made and the final topics on-site were selected:

 The interoperability topic focussed on **OMERO-ARC Interoperability**.

 3D Slicer and Neuroglancer are both covered in NFDI4Bioimage TA3 but only the **Neuroglancer** topic was eventually covered in this hackathon.

 The OMERO / zarr topic was represented as a topic in the Neuroglancer topic but not followed as an individual topic at this hackathon.

 The **REMBI** topic focusses on OMERO and ARC implementation concepts and on creating an example on-site.

 ## Hacking - Documentation

-Eventually intensive work on the topics 'Interoperability', 'REMBI / Mapping', 'OMERO / zarr', '3D Slicer / Neuroglancer' was conducted in groups and final reports summarized the outcome of this initial hackathon which also bridged from NFDI4Bioimage to DataPLANT on the topic of OMERO-ARC interoperability.
+Eventually, intensive work on the topics 'Interoperability', 'REMBI / Mapping', '3D Slicer / Neuroglancer (+OMEROzarr)' was conducted in groups.

 From the beginning, there was a focus on documentation and including use cases.
 The interoperability and REMBI topic served as preparatory work for a project at the 2nd de.NBI BioHackathon in Bielefeld: 'Towards OMERO and ARC interoperability for RDM-compliant bio-image data'.

 ## Use Cases